luguslabs/habs/README.md

   In 3 nodes federation, all 3 nodes are operator.
 Passive nodes act as sentry nodes for the current validator on a 3 nodes federation.
   That means that at some point a validator node can be exposed if passive (sentry).
 To have a more secure setup use the 6 nodes federation config.
   In 6 nodes federation, sentry nodes never because passive and active nodes.
 And passive and active nods never become sentry nodes during the HA orchestration.
 - **External Sentry Role** - external sentry have the same purpuse as sentry role for the service.
-Service sentry information peers are used without the use of an archipel node, metrics, orchestrator etc ...
+Service sentry information peers are used without the use of an archipel node, heartbeats, orchestrator etc ...

 #### 3 nodes federation roles